 Happy hours can make your vacation budget even happier, said Woroch, who advises inquiring at the hotel’s front desk about any nearby happy hour specials.

-“During a trip to Hawaii, I found a restaurant offering Wine Wednesday, and we received 50 percent off a bottle of wine,” she said.
+“During a trip to Hawaii, I found a restaurant offering Wine Wednesday, and we received 50% off a bottle of wine,” she said.

 Vacation Expense No. 6: Hotels Rates and Fees

-Depending on where you travel, hotels can easily break your budget.
-For instance, the average nightly rate for a New York City hotel room in 2016 was $260, according to the New York City Economic Development Corporation.
-Here are some tips for scoring lower hotel room rates.
+Depending on where you travel, hotels can easily break your budget in the post-pandemic world.
+For instance, the average nightly rate for a New York City hotel room in 2019 was less than $230, according to Statista, but the average rate was closer to $385 by the end of 2021.
+Here are some tips for scoring a room for less.

-The HotelTonight app amasses unsold rooms at high-end hotels and provides cut-rate pricing to users, said Woroch, who has seen last-minute luxury accommodations for up to 70 percent off.
+The HotelTonight app amasses unsold rooms at high-end hotels and provides cut-rate pricing to users, said Woroch, who has seen last-minute luxury accommodations for up to 70% off.

 Another traveler’s loss could be your gain, thanks to Roomer, which lets you buy unwanted hotel room reservations at a reduced rate.